claybridges/libvarobjc/README.md

 @morph(view.frame, _.size.width += 10);
 ```

-These work with code completion, and Xcode indents them sanely (recommend braces for
+Code completion and standard Xcode indentation work sanely (recommend braces for
 multiple lines).
 More deets in the header file.

 # How to use?

-To use, download `VARWithMorph.h` and put it into your Xcode project.
+To use, download [`VARWithMorph.h`](https://raw.githubusercontent.com/claybridges/libvarobjc/master/varobjc/VARWithMorph.h) and put it into your Xcode project.

 # License